Guests with disabilities

 Insurance and medical supplies

 It is essential that everyone takes out Comprehensive Travel Insurance when booking the holiday.
-As Cyprus is now within the EU you can also apply for a free European Health Insurance Card (EHIC card).
+As Cyprus is within the EU up to 31/12/2020, you can also apply for a free European Health Insurance Card (EHIC card).
 Cyprus NHS is chargeable.
 Apply online at www.ehic.org.uk or ask at your local Post Office.
 Watch out for websites claiming to be EHIC but they want to charge you.

 Essential medical supplies tip: Take enough medical supplies along with you in your hand luggage on the plane to last a couple of days in case you get delayed or your hold baggage gets lost.
 When travelling with a few people share your essential items between everyone’s luggage.
 That way if only one case goes missing, all is not lost!